eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/h-transaction-logs-kept-by-the-wallet.md

 - **Are there any other types of events that should be logged?​**
 - **Are there types of events that should NOT be logged?**

-Basing on the feedback, no changes to HLRs are proposed.
+Basing on the feedback, the following changes to HLRs are proposed to DASH_02:
+- adding sealing transactions,
+- adding signing and sealing certificate issuance transations,
+- rewording deletion transactions,
+- adding Wallet-to-Wallet transactions.

+See chapter 4.1 for the proposed new text of DASH_02.

 ### 3.3 The level of detail and privacy protection